Ajayi ends six-year Premier League wait as West Brom hold Liverpool | Goal.com

 Among defenders since the start of the 2018-19 season, only Virgil van Dijk and Aaron Pierre (both nine) have scored more headed league goals in England’s top four tiers than West Brom’s Semi Ajayi (eight). pic.twitter.com/WSbxwjKHsA— Shina Oludare 🇳🇬 (@sportingshina) December 27, 2020

-Thanks to an impressive spell at Rotherham United, the 27-year-old was snapped up by the Hawthorns giants on a four-year deal, before helping them return to the English elite division.
+Thanks to an impressive spell at Rotherham United, the 27-year-old was snapped up by the Hawthorns side on a four-year deal, before helping them return to the English elite division in 2019/20.

+Ajayi began his career at Charlton Athletic before he was sold to Arsenal in 2013 after completing a loan move at Dartford.

-The defence stalwart also went on loan at AFC Wimbledon, Crewe Alexandre and Rotherham United, before his contract was made permanent by the Millers in 2017.
+The defenceive stalwart also went on loan to AFC Wimbledon, Crewe Alexandre and Rotherham United, before his contract was made permanent by the Millers in 2017.